 Zack Pecenak has authored publications in the most reputable power industry forums including IEEE Transactions, Elsevier journals, and Greentech Media.
 He holds a Ph.D and M.S. from the University of California at San Diego (UCSD), where he was funded by the Center for Energy research.
 His research at UCSD included unbalanced distribution system modeling, power flow simplification, scheduling of controllable resources, solar forecasting, optimal voltage control, microgrid design, and software development.
 Zack received a management certification from the Rady school of management, with a specialization in technology management and entrepreneurship.
 He also holds a dual B.S. from the honors college at the University at Buffalo in Mechanical and Aerospace Engineering where he authored a thesis on turbulence and cloud formation.
 Before joining Bankable Energy, Zack has worked with Sempra energy and the US Air Force Research Lab.

-Kelsey Fahy is a Mechanical Engineering graduate student at the University of California in San Diego (UCSD).
+Kelsey Fahy has a Master degree in Mechanical Engineering from the University of California at San Diego (UCSD).
 Her research includes work on simulating grid-connected and islanded microgrids with stochastic methods, with a focus on evaluating reliability and value streams.
 She also holds a BA in Physics from St. Olaf College, where she was a member of the St. Olaf Rube Goldberg team that placed 2nd at the National Rube Goldberg Engineering Championships at Purdue.

 Before joining Bankable Energy, Michael Stadler was a Staff Scientist at Lawrence Berkeley National Laboratory, California and leading the Grid Integration Group.
 He studied at Vienna University of Technology, from which he holds a Master’s degree in electrical engineering and a Ph.D. with highest honors in energy economics.
 He is a recipient of the PECASE Award of the White House.
 The Presidential Early Career Award for Scientists and Engineers (PECASE) is the highest honor bestowed by the U.S. government on science and engineering professionals in the early stages of their independent research careers.
 Michael also led the Microgrid Team and Distributed Energy Resources Team at Berkeley Lab and was the lead developer of DER-CAM, a core technology of our XENDEE software.
 He led a team of more than 40 researchers and is also a scientific reviewer for the American Society of Mechanical Engineers (ASME), ASHRAE, Applied Energy, Elsevier, European Council for an Energy Efficient Economy (ECEEE), European Transactions on Electrical Power, International Journal of Electronic Business Management, as well as Institute of Electrical and Electronics Engineers (IEEE).
 Michael has published 230 papers, journal papers, and reports in his 16 year career to date and holds 9 copyrights and 1 provisional patent.